 Vold Vision Patients Participate in InnFocus MicroShunt FDA Clinical Trial

-As a national and international leader in glaucoma care, Vold Vision’s FDA Clinical Research Department is deeply engaged in advancing treatment for glaucoma and recently completed the enrollment process for the InnFocus clinical research study.
-More than 50 Vold Vision patients are participating in the national study, that is determining the safety and effectiveness of a minimally invasive investigational medical device, called the InnFocus Microshunt compared to a traditional glaucoma surgery call trabeculectomy.
+As a national and international leader in glaucoma care, Vold Vision’s FDA Clinical research Department is deeply engaged in advancing treatment for glaucoma and recently completed the enrollment process for the InnFocus clinical research study.
+More than 50 Vold Vision patients are participating in the national study, which is determining the safety and effectiveness of a minimally invasive investigational medical device, called the InnFocus Microshunt compared to a traditional glaucoma surgery call trabeculectomy.
 The InnFocus MicroShunt, is a very small tube designed to drain excess fluid from the patient’s eye.
 This helps prevent vision loss by reducing the pressure associated with glaucoma.
 The patients in the study will be monitored over the next two years.
 The findings from this landmark clinical trial will then be submitted to the FDA for approval.
-“We are very selective on the studies we chose to participate in,” stated Dr. Michael McFarland, the Director of Research at Vold Vision.
+“We are very selective on the studies we chose to participate in,” stated Dr. Michael McFarland, the Director of research at Vold Vision.
 We are thankful to be able to bring this study opportunity to our patients.”
-The InnFocus MicroShunt is about the size of two eyelashes and made of material that has been used in coronary arteries for over 10 years.
+The InnFocus MicroShunt is about the size of two eyelashes and made of a material that has been used in coronary arteries for over 10 years.
 “The goal of this procedure is to reduce or completely eliminate the use of daily eye drops for glaucoma patients,” Dr. McFarland added.
 Vold Vision is currently enrolling for other FDA clinical studies.
 If you would like to find out if you are a research candidate, call Vold Vision at 479-442-8653 and ask for Corinna or Iryna.

-Vold Vision Research Team Members, Corinna and Iryna pictured with the inventor of the InnFocus MicroShunt, Dr. Leonard Pinchuk at a dinner celebrating the final enrollment of the InnFocus study.
+Vold Vision research Team Members, Corinna and Iryna pictured with the inventor of the InnFocus MicroShunt, Dr. Leonard Pinchuk at a dinner celebrating the final enrollment of the InnFocus study.

 Ongoing Clinical Trials